Leveraging Time-Dependent Instrumental Noise for LISA SGWB Analysis: Introduction

 An additional simplification used in all these approaches is to assume that the SGWB (in the appropriate reference frame) and the noise are stationary, \emph{i.e.}, the data can be modelled by drawing different realizations from fixed, time-independent distributions.
 While for SGWBs this is fully justified on the time-scales of relevance for LISA, the instrumental noise is known to suffer from scheduled (due to instrument operation) and unscheduled glitches, \emph{i.e.}, interruptions in the data stream~\cite{Baghi:2021tfd,Robson:2018jly,Seoane:2021kkk,talkGair}\footnote{See also~\cite{Robson:2018jly} (LISA) and \cite{Pankow:2018qpo,Cornish:2014kda} (LIGO) for work on distinguishing glitches from transient signals.}.
 After such events, in particular if due to a change in the instrument configuration, there is no reason to expect the noise level to be exactly the same before and after.
 Our goal in this paper is twofold: (i) to explore the implications of time-varying instrumental noise on the SGWB reconstruction, and (ii) to demonstrate that SBI techniques are well-suited for analysing this scenario.

 To this end, we have developed public codes (see \href{https://github.com/Mauropieroni/GW_response}{\texttt{Mauropieroni/gw\textunderscore response}} and \href{https://github.com/peregrine-gw/saqqara}{\texttt{peregrine-gw/saqqara}}) to simulate and analyze LISA data.
 The simulator features a modular structure for the signal components, the noise components, and the LISA response functions.
 In particular, compared to earlier work~\cite{Alvey:2023npw}, we include all three data channels of LISA and account for the full $\sim 3$ years of effective mission duration~\cite{Colpi:2024xhw,Seoane:2021kkk}.
 In this paper, we are in particular interested in the impact of more realistic noise modeling on the ability to reconstruct SGWB parameters.
 The base LISA model is a two-parameter noise model parametrizing the amplitude of the test mass (TM) and optical metrology system (OMS) noise assuming a given spectral shape.
 Being more realistic, however, the noise levels should be expected to vary in time, nominally lying between the current best estimate and the allocated noise budget~\cite{Colpi:2024xhw}.
-To investigate the impact of non-stationary noise on the ability to search for SGWBs, we cut the data streams into segments of 11.5 days (motivated by the cadence of scheduled satellite operations) where we assume the noise to be well-described by the two-parameter base LISA noise model.
+To investigate the impact of non-stationary noise on the ability to search for SGWBs, we cut the data streams into segments of 11.5 days (motivated by the cadence of scheduled satellite operations, although we note that any segment length could in principle be used here) where we assume the noise to be well-described by the two-parameter base LISA noise model.
 We then draw independent fiducial values for the two noise parameters in each segment from Gaussian distributions motivated by the allocated noise budget~\cite{Colpi:2024xhw}.

 This setup is, of course, still rather simplified compared to the full LISA data analysis challenge.
 However, the modular setup of our code lays the groundwork for several possible extensions, such as further refining the underlying (parametric) noise model, including different signal templates, or adding GW signals from different source populations of binaries.